9 Things to do in Arusha

 6.)
 Lake Duluti

 It is home to several bird species, there are lots of activities including Canoeing which you can opt to compete with your friends, bird watching and hiking to the nearby forest.

 7.)
 Arusha Tower

-This means it is in the centre line of Africa!
+This means it is in the centerline of Africa!
 However, I am yet to clarify this, and once I do, I will update accordingly.

 8.)
 Botanical Gardens

 It is said children have a full-time occupation.
 It is called PLAY, let them be occupied by it from their early years until their twilight years.

 9.)
 Olpopongi Maasai Cultural Village and Museum.

-This destination is way outside Arusha we did not make to go there but if you can, it is a worthy place to visit.
+This destination is way outside Arusha we did not make it to go there but if you can, it is a worthy place to visit.
 Our guide gave us interesting stories about the place, so it is worth Mentioning.

 You will be startled by the Traditional Maasai Lunch”, quipped our guide.
 “So, how far is it from Arusha?”
 It is more than 70Kilometers, a day trip is doable from Arusha but it is advisable to spend a night there to maximize the incredible Experience.

 However, don’t take that for weakness.
 When taking photos please make sure you ask first, they got offended whenever we took pictures without their consent.
-The life there is more affordable than most of the cities.
+Life there is more affordable than in most cities.